nsobczak/DSRE/README.md

 ## Optional

-- audio music: heart pumping sound
+- audio music: heart pumping sound => ok
 - make fonts breath
 - cel shading
-- use plugin for lifebar
+- use plugin for lifebar => ok
+- add lights
 - fog of war
 - wall invisible/transparent when player is behind (do it with inverted normals?)
 - add dash